AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/macos.md

 This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s {{< linknewtab "https://github.com/TheOnlyWayUp/WattpadDownloader" "WattpadDownloader" >}} on a Google Colab virtual machine.

 *Note: This method requires a Google Account.
-If your account is part of a managed organization (work, school, etc) your account may not be able to use Google Colab.*
+If your account is part of a managed organization (work, school, etc) you may not be able to use Google Colab.*

 *Disabling third-party cookies can interfere with this method, make sure to enable them when you use this script.*